Physics breakthrough brings nuclear clock closer to reality

 Causing energy jumps in a nucleus requires a much higher frequency signal than is required for atomic clocks.
 With more wave cycles per second, this approach is expected to provide more accurate time measurements.

 While their nuclear clock is still a work in progress, once realized it could transform not only timekeeping but also the study of physics, even affecting how scientists investigate the fabric of the universe.
-The prototype is already as accurate as an atomic clock, and future versions are expected to be even more precise and stable, according to research published September 4 in the journal Nature.
+The prototype is not yet as accurate as an atomic clock, but future versions are expected to be potentially even more precise and stable, according to research published September 4 in the journal Nature.

-Now that the researchers have shown that it’s possible to produce and measure these signals, “there are a lot of things that we can push to further improve the accuracy,” said lead study author Chuankun Zhang, a graduate student at JILA — a joint research center funded by the University of Colorado Boulder and the National Institute of Standards and Technology.
+Now that the researchers have shown that it’s possible to produce and measure these signals, “there are a lot of things that we can push to further improve the accuracy,” said study coauthor Chuankun Zhang, a graduate student in Dr. Jun Ye’s lab at JILA — a joint research center funded by the University of Colorado Boulder and the National Institute of Standards and Technology.

 For example, Zhang told CNN, adjustments could include tweaking the alignment and frequency of the lasers pinging the nucleus.